 Under the Data Protection Act (1998), information relating to physical or mental health is sensitive personal data and permission must be sought before this type of information can be passed on to a third party, unless there is a risk to self or others.
-Therefore the University must obtain consent from you before any information regarding your disability or specific learning difficulty can be shared, unless there is risk involved in which case information will be passed on to relevant parties such as the Director of Wellbeing Support Services, Campus Security and external support services.
+Therefore the University must obtain consent from you before any information regarding your disability or specific learning difficulty can be shared, unless there is risk involved in which case information will be passed on to relevant parties such as the Director of Wellbeing Support Services, Community Safety and external support services.

-Information provided to Disability Services is treated confidentially.
+Information provided to the Disability Team is treated confidentially.
 However, in order to enable the University to make any reasonable adjustments required to support you in your studies, we ask that you allow us to share information with the individuals and organisations (personal tutor, lecturers, funding bodies, Assessment Centres, accommodation staff, for example) who would need to know in order for support to be arranged.
 Your written agreement to this will be requested.

 - Departments and personal tutors: to implement reasonable adjsustments such as special examination arrangements and ensure that your disability-related requirements are met and addressed.

 - The Exam Office for special examination arrangements.

 - The Accommodation Office: to make specific room allocations and adaptations where necessary.

 - NMH Support workers (specialist tutors and mentors) to provide appropriate services..

 - DSA Assessment Centres and Funding bodies for the purposes of support.